n-o-t/jplusplusprez/README.md

 Name | Description
 ---- | ----
-left | Sliding to the left with fading right | Sliding to the right with fading up | Sliding to the top with fading down | Sliding to the bottom with fading zoomIn | Zoom in (getting bigger) with fading zoomOut | Zoom out (getting smaller) with fading fadeIn | Fading entrance
+left | Sliding to the left
+right | Sliding to the right
+up | Sliding to the top
+down | Sliding to the bottom
+zoomIn | Zoom in (getting bigger) zoomOut | Zoom out (getting smaller) fadeIn | Fading entrance